Shadows-of-Forgotten-Ancestors-SoFA/.github/profile/README.md

 - [```datasets-to-netcdf```](https://github.com/Shadows-of-Forgotten-Ancestors-SoFA/datasets-to-netcdf)
   dataset loader for remote sources into NetCDF data
 - [```ml```](https://github.com/Shadows-of-Forgotten-Ancestors-SoFA/ml)
-  Random Forest AI models used to predict NDVI and dust density
+  Random Forest AI models used to predict NDVI and dust density and tracks the correlation between them

 # How to